Elephant (album): Composition and sound

-Jack wrote most of the lyrics on Elephant, and its music was composed by the band.
-Its main themes revolve around the idea of the "death of the sweetheart" in both American culture and popular culture.
-Jack observed that "You look at your average teenager with the body piercings and the tattoos.
+The lyrics on Elephant, written almost entirely by Jack, revolve around the idea of the "death of the sweetheart" in both American culture and popular culture.
+He observed that "You look at your average teenager with the body piercings and the tattoos.
 You have white kids going around talking in ghetto accents because they think that makes them hard.
 It's so cool to be hard.
 We're against that."
 Other themes on the record include love, demonstrated by tracks such as "I Just Don't Know What to Do with Myself" and "In the Cold, Cold Night", and perseverance, demonstrated by "Little Acorns".
-The tracks "You've Got Her in Your Pocket" and "Girl, You Have No Faith in Medicine" were written in the band's earlier years, and rerecorded for the album.
-With Elephant, Meg hoped to show that "it's O.K. not to care about anything.
-Everything can be judged, everything can be trashed."